Vendor compliance

 - Vendor compliance programs treat screening separately from W-9 and insurance records

-Pull dated evidence for audits, contract renewals, and payer inquiries.
+Re-screen on a schedule and pull dated evidence for audits, contract renewals, and payer inquiries.

 - Scheduled re-checks with reminders

-- Dated audit records for every screen
+- Dated audit records and evidence export for every screen

 Healthcare context